-In 2011, taxpayers claimed credits of \$297,831.
-Without the credit, this amount would have been available to spend on other state programs or to reduce taxes.
-The cost was \$0.48 per full-year resident taxpayer.
+In 2013, taxpayers used credits of \$163,563 and carried forward credits of \$80,520 to be used in future years.
+There were \$28,679 in credits claimed in 2013 that were carried forward from 2012.
+Without the credit, \$163,563 would have been available to spend on other state programs or to reduce taxes.
+The cost was \$3.28 per full-year resident taxpayer.

-Elderly Homeowner/Renter Credit

-Code: 15-30-2337 to 15-30-2341, MCA Legislation: SB 337, 1981 Session
+Elderly Homeowner/Renter Credit: 15-30-2337 to 15-30-2341, MCA Legislation: SB 337, 1981 Session

-Taxpayers who are age 65 or older and have a household income of less than \$45,000 may be eligible for the elderly homeowner/renter credit.
+Taxpayers who are age 62 or older and have a household income of less than \$45,000 may be eligible for the elderly homeowner/renter credit.
 The credit refunds part or all of the property tax a homeowner pays directly or a renter pays indirectly that is more than a certain percentage of household income.
 For a household with income between \$12,000 and \$45,000, this percentage is 5 percent.
-For households with lower incomes, the percentage is lower.
+For households with lower incomes, the credit refunds part or all of property taxes that are more than a smaller percent of income.
+For taxpayers with income between \$2,000 and \$1,999, the credit refunds part or all of property taxes that are more than 0.6% of income.
 The credit is limited to a maximum of \$1,000 per household.
 The credit phases out for households with income between \$35,000 and \$45,000.

 Taxpayers who receive the elderly homeowner/renter credit pay their property taxes and then have part refunded.
-Local governments, school districts, the university system, and the state general fund all receive full payments of property taxes on these taxpayer's residences.
-Then, taxpayers are refunded part of the tax they paid via this credit which reduces revenue going to the state general fund.
+Local governments, school districts, the university system, and the state general fund all receive full payments of property taxes on these taxpayers' residences.
+Then, taxpayers are refunded part of the tax they paid via this credit, which reduces revenue going to the state general fund.